snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 This gives us more power over who has our data as it guarantees other big companies (Microsoft, and Google) aren't actively spying on us and collecting our data.
 With the setup above, it rules Google and Microsoft out of the picture.
 If we don't use any social media, then Twitter, Facebook, etc. won't have our data either.
 This allows us to pick and choose exactly what companies do and don't have our data.
 The companies who have our data is determined by which companies we register accounts for and actively use.
 Privacy also gives us the option to decide who has access to our data, and for how long.
 For example, I despise Google, but I can't live without YouTube.
 This means that Google can still collect my data whenever I'm on YouTube.
 That's fine.
 I'm willing to trade off some data collection for access to YouTube.
 Allowing Google to collect my data for the hour I'm on YouTube every day is better than allowing Google to always spy on me by constantly using their various products such as YouTube, and their search engine Google 24/7.
 Less data is being collected on me, for a shorter time frame.
 The second I disconnect from Youtube, I'm completely disconnected from all major tech companies as YouTube is the only social media that I "actually" use.
 In contrast, compare this to if I used every social media out there while running Windows and Google Chrome.
 This would mean Microsoft, Google, Twitter, Reddit, Facebook, and Tiktok at the minumum would all be actively collecting my data 24/7.
 Jesus fucking christ.
 No thank you.

-With anonymity, your average person won't care who has access to thier data, they just don't want anyone to have the capability to tie that data to them as an individual.
-They also typically don't care who can see the actions they're performing.
-Again, they just don't want those actions to be tied to them as an individual.
-Take this with a grain of salt though, as a lot of anonymous individuals actually do care who has access to their data and who can see their actions.
-Let's use the infamous hacker example.
-Hackers typically will make a dedicated effort to strategically control who can and can't see their data and actions.
-The more entities that log their actions or collect their data, are more actions and data that can be used to potentially unmask them if they slip up and make an opsec mistake.
-Cybercriminals typically are the only subset of people who this will apply to.
-Your average person likely won't care.

 ## The Dark Web, The Deep Web, The Clearnet, and the differences

 If you ask the average Joe what the dark web is, they likely will have no idea what you're talking about.
 Many have "heard" of the dark web but never knew it actually existed.
 Well, contrary to their belief, the dark web is very much a thing.